ECP-CANDLE/Supervisor/workflows/nt3_mlrMBO/README.md

 1. The first runs the benchmark code directly from within swift using swift's python integration.
 2. The second, the _ai_-version, runs the benchmark code by invoking the python interpreter using a bash script which is in turn invoked using a swift app function.
+The bash scripts `scripts/theta_run_model.sh` and `scripts/run_model.sh` are an example of the bash script.

 The latter of these is necessary on machines like Theta where it is not possible to compile swift with an appropriate python.